Why Apache is Returning 200 OK Instead of 304 Not Modified

 Ideally, if the browser already has the file, we want the server to respond with a 304 Not Modified (header only, zero bytes of content) rather than a 200 OK (which re-sends the entire file).

-There are two primary ways validators handle this:
+There are two primary ways validators handle this.

-• Server sends: ETag (a unique hash or fingerprint of the file contents, e.g., "12345").
+hash or fingerprint of the file contents, e.g., "12345").
+The client asks for

-• Client asks: If-None-Match (sending that hash back).
+a If-None-Match (sending that hash back).
+If the file’s current hash matches

-• Logic: If the file’s current hash matches the one the client has, return 304.
+the one the client has, return 304.

 Usually, browsers send both.
 However, HTTP specifications and server configurations often prioritize the ETag because it is considered a more accurate validator than a simple timestamp.